ipython-contrib/jupyter_contrib_nbextensions/nbextensions/usability/python-markdown/readme.md

 ===========

 The **Python Markdown** extension allows displaying output produced by the currently kernel in markdown cells.
-The extensions is basically agnosic to the kernel language, however most testing has been done using Python.
+The extensions is basically agnostic to the kernel language, however most testing has been done using Python.

 For example: